Controversies surrounding Don Bradman: World Series Cricket

 Bradman played an important role during the World Series Cricket (WSC) schism of the late 1970s.
 He was no fan of the concept but he dealt with WSC in a more pragmatic manner than other members of the ACB.
 Bradman realised the weaknesses inherent in Australian cricket and favoured compromise very early in the dispute.
 In 1977, Richie Benaud, hired as a consultant and commentator for WSC, prepared a document for WSC on the inner workings of official cricket, and described Bradman as "a brilliant administrator and businessman" and warned that he was not to be underestimated.

 During the first season of peace between the two organisations (1979–80), Bradman felt that Packer's men, now effectively running the game, were easing him out.
 Former WSC Australian captain Ian Chappell was playing his last season.
 After serving a three-week suspension for misbehaviour, Chappell was again reported by an umpire for poor on-field conduct in his first match back.
 Bradman was asked to head a three-man disciplinary hearing for Chappell, who arrived at the proceedings drinking a beer.
 Chris Harte quotes Bradman on what transpired:

 It was a set-up.
 The two other Board members cried off with feeble excuses and I had to sit alone in judgment.
 I heard the case; found Chappell guilty as charged, and suspended him forthwith for a period of six weeks.
 I sent my report to the Board who did not back me up.
 Chappell's sentence was suspended.
 I had no other course of action than to see the season through and not re-nominate again.

 Chappell was always clear about his thoughts on the matter.
 Bradman's obstinacy, he believed, was responsible for much of the ill-will that brought about the Packer breakaway: "Once you'd put your case he countered with the perennial, 'No son, we can't do that,' delivered in his distinctive high-pitched tone, as was the harangue that followed and then the meeting was over."

 Shortly after the hearing, Chappell was recalled to the Australian team for the first time in four years.
 In recent times, he has commented that Bradman should have held more empathy with the players' quest for better pay, bearing in mind that Bradman had fought with the Board in the early 1930s over similar issues.
-While Chappell has suggested that Bradman was parsimonious and treated the ACB's money as his own, Gideon Haigh considers that Bradman was merely applying the standards of his own generation without taking into account that society (and sports) has changed:
+However, while Chappell has suggested that Bradman was parsimonious and treated the ACB's money as his own, Gideon Haigh considers that Bradman was merely applying the standards of his own generation without taking into account that society (and sports) has changed: